 In just two short years, Microsoft Teams has taken the productivity world by storm—surpassing Slack when Microsoft estimated 13 million daily Teams users this past summer.

 Part of that popularity is due to the fact that Teams is a lot more than just a chat app.
-The true power of Teams lies in its integration with the rest of Office 365, and its emergence as a one-stop-shop collaboration hub.
+The true power of Teams lies in its integration with the rest of Microsoft 365, and its emergence as a one-stop-shop collaboration hub.

 If you already use SharePoint and actively use existing team sites, there’s a few things you should know if you’re thinking about rolling out Teams anytime soon.